falling-ts/gower/README_EN.md

 The monolithic pattern can only occupy one port to provide a set of services.

-Go/Gin Gower Work can assemble multiple monolithic patterns to achieve a microservice architecture [gower-work](https://github.com/falling-ts/gower-work)
+Go/Gin Gower Workspace can assemble multiple monolithic patterns to achieve a microservice architecture [gower-work](https://github.com/falling-ts/gower-work)

 Main Features: